Carlton House Terrace: Background

 The land on which Carlton House Terrace was built had once been part of the grounds of St James's Palace, known as "the Royal Garden" and "the Wilderness".
 The latter was at one time in the possession of Prince Rupert of the Rhine (cousin of Charles II) and was later called Upper Spring Garden.
 From 1700 the land was leased by Henry Boyle, who spent £2,835 on improving the existing house in the royal garden.
 Queen Anne issued letters patent granting Boyle a lease for a term of 31 years from 2 November 1709 at £35 per annum.
-Boyle was created Baron Carleton in 1714, and the property has been called after him since then, although at some point the "e" was dropped.

-On Carleton's death the lease passed to his nephew, the architect and aesthete Lord Burlington, and in January 1731 George II issued letters patent granting Burlington a reversionary lease for a further term of 40 years at an annual rent of £35.
-By an indenture dated 23 February 1732 the lease was assigned to Frederick, Prince of Wales, eldest son of George II, who predeceased his father, dying in 1751; his widow, Augusta, continued living in the house, making alterations and purchasing an adjoining property to enlarge the site.
-She died in 1772 and the house devolved to her son, King George III.
+On Boyle's death the lease passed to his nephew, the architect and aesthete Lord Burlington, and in January 1731 George II issued letters patent granting Burlington a reversionary lease for a further term of 40 years at an annual rent of £35.

-The property was granted by George III to his eldest son, George, Prince of Wales (later Prince Regent) on the latter's coming of age in 1783.
-The Prince spent enormous sums on improving and enlarging the property, running up huge debts.
-He was at loggerheads with his father, and the house became a rival court, and was the scene of a brilliant social life.
+The property, by then called Carlton House, was granted by George III to his eldest son, George, Prince of Wales (later the Prince Regent) on his coming of age in 1783.
+The prince spent enormous sums improving and enlarging the property, running up huge debts.
 Despite expenditure of over £160,000 on the house, the diarist Joseph Farington recorded that it was "a thing of threads and patches" and was considered to be unsafe.
 The Prince Regent came to dislike the building and on his accession in 1820, he moved to Buckingham Palace.

 Instructions were given in 1826 to the Commissioners of Woods and Forests that "Carlton Palace" should be given up to the public, be demolished and the site and gardens laid out as building ground for "dwelling houses of the First Class".
 By 1829 the Commissioners reported that the site was completely cleared and that part of it had already been let on building leases.
 Materials from the demolition were sold by public auction, with some fixtures transferred to Windsor Castle and to "The King's House, Pimlico".
 Columns of the portico were re-used in the design for the new National Gallery in Trafalgar Square, interior Ionic columns were moved to the conservatories of Buckingham Palace, and some of the armorial stained glass was incorporated in windows of Windsor Castle.